Photovoltaic Solar Panels

 Having solar panels on your roof also allows you to become more independent from the National Grid, reduce your home's impact on the environment and have greater control over how and when your energy is used.
 You can also earn money for exporting excess solar energy generated by your solar panel system back into the grid.

 The price of solar panels has steadily decreased over the years as experts have continually been discovering ways to make solar energy components more efficient.
 A 4kW solar panel system would be enough for the electricity needs of an average UK home.
 It has an output of 3,400 kWh per year and costs around £6,000 and covers roughly 30 m² of your roof.
+When choosing solar panels it is worth comparing different manufacturers as the characteristics of their products can vary considerably.

 In a conservation area, the installation of solar panels on a roof will normally require planning permission and is not regarded as permitted development.